tabular-io/iceberg-kafka-connect/README.md

 To set the catalog type, you can set `iceberg.catalog.type` to `rest`, `hive`, or `hadoop`.
 For other catalog types, you need to instead set `iceberg.catalog.catalog-impl` to the name of the catalog class.

+## Hadoop configuration

+When using HDFS or Hive, the sink will initialize the Hadoop configuration.
+First, config files from the classpath are loaded.
+Next, if `iceberg.hadoop-conf-dir` is specified, config files are loaded from that location.
+Finally, any `iceberg.hadoop.*` properties from the sink config are applied.
+When merging these, the order of precedence is sink config > config dir > classpath.

 ### REST example
 ```